Soughtlin/MUPA/docs/eval.md

 * `tacos` (TACoS)
 * `activitynet_rtl` (ActivityNet-RTL)

-Refer to [datasets/README.md](datasets/README.md) for download and preprocessing commands.

 ## 🔮 Running Evaluation

 We provide two evaluation scripts that run the multi-path evaluation for 2B and 7B models respectively.